Windows Upgrade Troubleshooting Logs

 Windows 10 Setup Process FlowWindows Upgrade Troubleshooting Logs

-Windows 10 setup scenario begins with completing a Windows setup on a new computer.
+A Windows 10 setup scenario begins with completing a Windows setup on a new computer.
 This scenario is most common when SCCM admins create a golden image or reference image.
-The critical part of troubleshooting Windows 10 deployment is to understand the process flow.
+Understanding the process flow is critical to troubleshooting Windows 10 deployment.

 Windows 10 Deployment Upgrade Process Logs